Miami Nice: Corcoran's Liebman on doing business at the beach

-NEW YORK (Reuters) - Everyone knows it is all about location, location, location in the world of real estate.
+NEW YORK, March 6 (Reuters) - Everyone knows it is all about location, location, location in the world of real estate.
 And nothing says prime location like Miami’s beachfront.

 That’s why Pamela Liebman, who is chief executive officer of real estate giant Corcoran Group, tends to prefer the city’s surf over its turf when she is traveling for business.